 The Trustees have amended designated funds to those shown below.
 The reduction in designated funds reflects the increased general funds reserve level, which is judged necessary to protect for the longer-term stability of the charity.
-Designated funds at 31 August 2022 were £95,999 (2021: £68,641) and comprised:
+Designated funds at 31 August 2023 were £115,891 (2022: £95,999) and comprised:

-- £5,999 representing the net book value of fixed assets.
-The amount has been separated from the charity's general unrestricted funds (free reserves) in recognition of the fact that the assets are essential to the day-to-day operation of the charity and should therefore not be considered realisable to meet commitments. - £40,000 towards future MOZART 250 performances as Mozart grew older he became more prolific and wrote for larger orchestral forces so it stands to reason that some funding will need to be set aside now to enable the charity to fulfil this project.
-While this amount is only sufficient for one project, it does allow the charity breathing room for raising funds for future performances. - £20,000 towards recordings which help to promote the charity and leave a long-term legacy for audiences; - £30,000 to enable touring of the charity's work outside London, which will help to reach new audiences, raise profile, and therefore increase the ability of the charity to raise further funds.
+- £5,891 representing the net book value of fixed assets.
+The amount has been separated from the charity's general unrestricted funds (free reserves) in recognition of the fact that the assets are essential to the day-to-day operation of the charity and should therefore not be considered realisable to meet commitments. - £60,000 towards future MOZART 250 performances as Mozart grew older he became more prolific and wrote for larger orchestral forces so funding needs to be set aside in advance to enable the charity to fulfil this project.
+While this amount is only sufficient for one project, it does allow the charity scope for raising funds for future performances. - £30,000 towards recordings which help to promote the charity and leave a long-term legacy for audiences; - £20,000 to enable touring of the charity's work outside London, which will help to reach new audiences, raise profile, and therefore increase the ability of the charity to raise further funds.
 The implications of Brexit will make touring outside the UK more expensive, at least for the foreseeable future.